RamanujanMachine/euler2ai/README.md

 To reproduce the results and explore the methodologies presented in the paper, follow these steps:

 1. **Clone the repository and install the `unifier` package**:
+   Create a new virtual environment and run
    ```bash
    git clone https://github.com/RamanujanMachine/unifying-formulas-for-math-constants.git
    cd unifying-formulas-for-math-constants
    pip install .
    ```

-   or simply
+   which installs our package and copies our dataset and scripts.
+Alternatively,

    ```bash
    pip install git+https://github.com/RamanujanMachine/unifying-formulas-for-math-constants.git
    ```
-   and then download the relevant data separately.
+   and download the relevant data and scripts separately as needed.

 **Proceed to step 3 if you are interested in recreating the paper's results without testing the harvesting pipeline.**